bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app.md

 6. When the build is finished, go to the app's `Builds` page and click the latest build.
 7. Click the `APPS & ARTIFACTS` tab to find your .ipa file.

 And that's it!
-The file can now be installed on all the devices [registered to Bitrise](/testing/registering-a-test-device/) - if the app's provisioning profile also includes those devices, of course.
+The file can now be installed on all the devices included in the app's provisioning profile.

+## Deploying an iOS app for external testers without Testflight

+Before deploying your app to the App Store, you might want to release it to external testers who can test it on their devices outside the development environment.
+You can do this by exporting an .ipa file with the **ad-hoc** export method.

+{% include message_box.html type="important" title="Using Testflight" content="If you wish to invite external testers using Testflight, you CANNOT use the **ad-hoc** export method.
+You need an .ipa with the **app-store** export method."%}

+#### Before you start

+Make sure that you have:

+* generated an .ipa file locally, on your own machine, at least once
+* uploaded all the Developer certificates that are included in the provisioning profile to Bitrise
+* uploaded the app's Development Provisioning Profile if you want to use [manual provisioning](/code-signing/ios-code-signing/ios-manual-provisioning/) on Bitrise

+#### Deploying the app

+1. Make sure the `Certificate and profile installer` Step or the `iOS Auto Provision` Step is in your workflow.

+   Do NOT use both!
+2. Make sure you have the `Xcode Archive & Export for iOS` Step in your workflow.
+3. Set the `Select method for export` input of the Step to `ad-hoc`.
+4. Make sure you have the `Deploy to Bitrise.io` Step in your workflow.
+5. Start a build.
+6. When the build is finished, go to the app's `Builds` page and click the latest build.
+7. Click the `APPS & ARTIFACTS` tab to find your .ipa file that you can distribute.

-## Deploying an iOS app to the App Store
+## Deploying an iOS app to iTunes Connect